 London Fashion Week Spring & Summer 2019

-All images below shot by me (C) unless otherwise stated.
+All text and images below shot by me (C) unless otherwise stated.

 As the catwalk season got underway in September, it felt like we were very much still in Summer so set the mood pretty well for the Spring - Summer 2019 collections.
 This season felt at least as vibrant as ever with many fresh collections and a growing push in the area of sustainability, a vital lifeblood for the future of all of us and something far beyond fashion.

 Johnstons of Elgin

 For it's second season at London Fashion Week, Johnstons of Elgin chose a light-filled atrium this partly helped to do justice to the bright colours that they have in the pipeline for Spring 2019.
 With a late-summer feel in the air, the possibilities where diverse and exciting.
 Johnston's is Scotland's second oldest family business and was founded by Alexander Johnston on the banks of the River Lossie.
 Today based in Hawick in the Scottish Borders, they employ approximately 300 people and help to drive a thriving borders industry.
 The company reaches an international audience and has been one of the best known British export labels across three centuries.